linphotonicslab/ML_Pipeline/README.md

 3. Install pytorch according to [instructions](https://pytorch.org/get-started/)

+It may be necessary to pick a specific version of python that's compatible with pytorch.
+We used 3.10.

 4. Install requirements

 ```bash
     pip install -r requirements.txt
 ```

+If you are using a conda environment, you and installing the packages with pip, you _must_ first install pip in your conda environment with ```conda install pip``` and then ```pip install -r requirements.txt``` in the root folder.

 ### 1. Specify Desired Columns